Never Split Infinitives: Split Happens

 "An infinitive is the verb word you’d look up in the dictionary.”
 You wouldn’t look up written, you’d look up write.
 That’s the infinitive.
 Not sang, but sing.
 That’s the infinitive.
 Not learning, but learn.
 That’s the infinitive.

-Then put the word 'to' in front and you’ve got the expression we call an infinitive.
+Then put the word to in front and you’ve got the expression we call an infinitive.

-• to write
+to write

-• to sing
+to sing

-• to learn.
+to learn.

-Hey Trekkies, Mr. Spock got it right!
+to boldly go (Hey Trekkies, Mr. Spock got it right!)

-• to truly understand
+to truly understand

-• to gently rock
+to gently rock

 Critics of this construction have long warned writers to avoid it.
 Why?
-The answer has more to do with 19th-century Latin envy than with clarity.
+The answer has more to do with 19th-century "Latin envy" than with clarity.

-Where Did the "No-Split" Rule Come From?
+Where Did the No-Split Rule Come From?

-This myth was born in the 1800s, when grammarians attempted to make English behave like Latin.
+This myth was born in the 1800s, when grammarians tried to make English behave like Latin.
 In Latin, you cannot split an infinitive.
 Why?
 Because in Latin, it’s just one word.
 So Latin-based stylists insisted that English follow suit—even though English, unlike Latin, uses two words to write the infinitive form of a verb.

-• amare (Latin form of “to love”)
+amare (Latin form of “to love”)

-• to love (English form of “to love”)
+to love (English form of “to love”)

 It gets worse.
 By the early 20th century, this made-up rule had found its way into schoolbooks and was taught as gospel.
 Writers began contorting their sentences to obey this imaginary constraint.
 The result?
 Clunky writing.